gwsoochoi/gwsoochoi/README.md

 # Who am i
-To become a slightly better engineer than yesterday 👨‍💻, To build the stamina to perform a little more than yesterday 🏋️, To live a slightly more enjoyable life than yesterday! 😎
+To become a slightly better engineer than yesterday, 👨‍💻

+To build the stamina to perform a little more than yesterday, 🏋️

+To live a slightly more enjoyable life than yesterday! 😎

 From Korea 🇰🇷 Live in Tokyo 🗼